 |Patagonia Micro Puff||$249||8.3 oz.||PlumaFill (65g)||10-denier||Yes|

 Outside of Patagia’s collection, the Macro Puff doesn’t have a lot of direct competitors in the midweight synthetic market, but the Arc’teryx Atom AR (“all round”) fits the bill.
-Stacked up to the Macro Puff, the Atom AR is similarly warm with a mix of 120-, 80-, and 60-gram synthetic Coreloft around the core and 80-gram elsewhere, more durable with a 30-denier outer shell, and heavier at 14.8 ounces (the Macro Puff is around an ounce and a half lighter).
+Stacked up to the Macro Puff, the Atom AR is similarly warm with a mix of 120-, 80-, and 60-gram synthetic Coreloft, more durable with a 30-denier outer shell, and heavier at 15 ounces.
 The Arc’teryx jacket lacks the puffy-like feel and down-mimicking build of the Macro Puff, but it costs a considerable $70 less and is more comfortable in general.
 If packability is a concern, we’d go with the Macro Puff.
 Otherwise, the Atom AR is a nice alternative for cold and wet conditions, plus its design wears better around town (for more, see our Atom AR review).

 The Macro Puff aims to mimic down, so it’s worth touching on how it stacks up to a comparable design.
 Arc’teryx’s $299 Thorium AR lines up nicely as a midweight alternative with 750-fill down in the torso and sleeves and strategically placed synthetic in areas prone to moisture like the cuffs and under the arms.
 The Arc’teryx has a noticeably burlier build with a 30-denier shell, and it gets the edge in warmth as well (the Thorium is a bit warmer than the Atom AR mentioned above).
 But the Patagonia weighs about 2 ounces less, has similar packability, and is the safer bet if there’s a risk of the jacket getting drenched.
 Overall we prefer the Thorium as the more versatile piece, but the Macro Puff is the better choice for wet shoulder-season adventures.

 The Macro Puff’s big $349 price tag ($399 in hoody form) puts it in reach of a number of popular heavyweight down pieces.
 One such example is the $375 Rab Neutrino Pro, which is stuffed with 8 ounces of 800-fill-power goose down for true winter-ready protection.
 It’s hard to match the wet-weather performance of the synthetic Macro Puff, but the Rab uses hydrophobic down, a Pertex Quantum Pro shell, and a Pertex Quantum lining for added defense against the elements (although both jackets will warrant a shell in sustained rain or snow).
-Finally, the Neutrino Pro is heavy for a down piece at 21.3 ounces—the Macro Puff comes in significantly lighter at 15.3 in the hoody—but is significantly warmer and also more durable with a 20-denier shell.
+Finally, the Neutrino Pro is heavy for a down piece at 1 pound 5.3 ounces—the Macro Puff comes in lighter at 15 ounces for the hoody—but is significantly warmer and also more durable with a 20-denier shell.
 In the end, the Macro Puff is a light, packable, and warm synthetic, but down still is our preferred cold-weather insulator.